 A healthy, satisfying breakfast can make a big difference.
 But some traditional breakfast foods are packed with sugar and fats.
-We've come up with some simple swaps so you can take charge of your diabetes and ensure you start your day the right way.
+We've come up with some simple swaps and ideas for breakfasts for diabetes, so you can take charge of your diabetes and start your day the right way.

-Although the packaging may make some cereals - like granola and cereal clusters - appear healthy, they are often full of free sugars and unhealthy fat.
+Although the packaging may make some cereals - like granola and cereal clusters - appear healthy, they are often full of added sugars (also known as free sugars) and unhealthy fat.
 Some children's cereals also have a lot of free sugar.
 Instead, why not switch to porridge?
 Porridge oats or the instant variety are both fine - just avoid those with added free sugars like honey and golden syrup.
 Wheat biscuits, shredded wheat or muesli (with no added sugar) are also great alternatives.
 For sweetness, add chopped fruit.

 When buying cereal, the best thing to do is look at the 'front of pack' label, and try to go for cereal with as many green lights as possible.
 But also check the ingredients list, some newer versions of granola simple have nuts added in.
 A great source of unsaturated fat and fibre.
 Yogurt can be a tasty alternative to cereal, but many yogurts are high in free sugar.
 So why not try making your own flavoured yogurt?
 Buy unsweetened Greek or natural yogurt, or fromage frais.
 You can add fresh fruit and a few nuts, or seeds for some extra flavour.

 - Switch from white toast to wholegrain versions like seeded batch bread, multi-seed, granary, soya and linseed.
 These are better for your diabetes and digestive health.
 They're more filling, too.

 - If you’re making rotis and chapattis, use wholewheat flour.